neykov/extract-tls-secrets/README.md

 ## Requirements

-Requires at least JDK 6 with JAVA_HOME pointing to its installation folder.
+Requires at least Java 6.
 Supports Java 9.
+For attaching to running processes a JDK is needed, with JAVA_HOME pointing to the installation folder.
+If only a JRE is available it's still possible to attach to a process with the `-javaagent:` startup option.

 ## Building